PopMatters Seeks Music Critics and Essayists

 Album reviews are at least 500 words and go beyond a mere run-down of tracks or simple yes/no judgment, working instead to provide smart cultural analysis aimed at a sophisticated reader fluent in music culture -- and again, with a mind toward PopMatters' future readers.
 Track/video reviews are 150-200 words.

 Music essays (min., 1,200 words, no max.) provide writers the opportunity to approach a variety of music topics, past and present, from any number of angles.

 We also welcome playful "lists", e.g., The 100 Best Post-Punk Songs; Ranking the R.E.M. albums; and we'd love to hear your ideas for lists.

 Whether revisiting music that has been unjustly forgotten or ignored, critically analyzing the catalog of a particular artist, or doing a cultural study of a particular theme, our feature essays provide writers with the opportunity to showcase their talent to an international, media-savvy audience of more than 1 million unique readers monthly (and growing).

-If interested, please send an e-mail describing your background, two recent music-related writing samples, a list of your 10 favorite albums of 2019, and one review or feature that, pending acceptance, may publish on PopMatters to:
+If interested, please apply via Submittable and describe your background, include two recent music-related writing samples, a list of your 10 favorite albums of 2019, and one review or feature that, pending acceptance, may publish on PopMatters.

 Note: PopMatters is a wholly independent magazine of cultural criticism, est. 1999.
 Our mission is to educate readers and document our period on the cultural timeline.
 We publish for posterity.
 PopMatters is a highly respected magazine because of its ideals and its fine writers and editorial staff.
 However, such high ideals are not monetarily rewarded in today's publishing climate.
-For this reason, we can offer you an excellent publishing platform for your quality work and our social media efforts – but for the foreseeable future, we sadly cannot afford to pay you for your articles.
+For this reason, we can offer you an excellent publishing platform for your quality work and our social media efforts – but for now, we are unable to pay you for your articles.